-This example illustrates community members' shrewd appreciation of the possibilities available within their context86 and the ability to make comparative judgments focused on improving existing conditions rather than implementing abstract or a apriori ethical ideals.87 MacIntyre notes that "the life of the community has been transformed not just by these improvements, but by the cooperative activities through which they were and are obtained",88 that is, political practices that facilitated collective action.
-In this sense, for MacIntyre, politics is not applied ethics, but rather, ethics is a part of politics,89 since the virtues and fundamental ethical norms are necessary conditions of cohesive communities, collective action, and mutual learning concerning individual and common goods.90 Likewise, politics that is in no way amoral91 but rather highlights the indispensable function of the virtues within political practices and collective action.
+This example illustrates community members' shrewd appreciation of the possibilities available within their context6 and the ability to make comparative judgments focused on improving existing conditions rather than implementing abstract or a apriori ethical ideals.7 MacIntyre notes that "the life of the community has been transformed not just by these improvements, but by the cooperative activities through which they were and are obtained", 8 that is, political practices that facilitated collective action.
+In this sense, for MacIntyre, politics is not applied ethics, but rather, ethics is a part of politics, 9 since the virtues and fundamental ethical norms are necessary conditions of cohesive communities, collective action, and mutual learning concerning individual and common goods.
+90 Likewise, political action in pursuit of common goods provides a key locus of moral development.
+Thus, without falling into moralism, MacIntyre presents a notion of politics that is in no way amoral1 but rather highlights the indispensable function of the virtues within political practices and collective action.
 This is an important point of contrast between MacIntyre and Geuss; while, the latter is careful to distinguish moralism from the making of moral judgement, he ultimately gives little role to ethics within his account of political realism.

-As Geuss says, "One can, however, make moral judgments without thereby being committed to what I call moralism".92 Yet he remains critical of virtue ethics, especially a "free-standing virtue ethics", divorced from "history, psychology, and social theory".93 But ultimately, Geuss's criticism of decontex-
+As Geuss says, "One can, however, make moral judgments without thereby being committed to what I call moralism".
+92 Yet he remains critical of virtue ethics, especially a "free-standing virtue ethics", divorced from "history, psychology, and social theory".
+93 But ultimately, Geuss's criticism of decontex-